patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 ## Data lists

 ### How to use
 Think of each row in a data list as a container for some formatted content.
-In PatternFly 4, data list rows can accept any [layout](/documentation/react/layouts/bullseye) supported by the design system as long as all rows apply the same layout.
+In PatternFly, data list rows can accept any [layout](/documentation/react/layouts/bullseye) supported by the design system as long as all rows apply the same layout.
 Here are some common layouts that may be useful in a data list:

 * **[Grid](/documentation/react/layouts/grid):** When you want to display content in a responsive grid.
 * **[Level](/documentation/react/layouts/level):** When you want to justify content evenly over the width of the row.
 It also vertically aligns items in the center of the row.